Structural adaptation and rate accelerated estimation in bivariate functional data: Simulations and real data illustration

-We begin this section by briefly describing a simple, novel simulator for a class of bivariate anisotropic processes.
-The simulator, along with the other algorithms mentioned in this paper, are implemented in the \textbf{R} package \texttt{direg}\footnote{Freely accessible at \href{https://github.com/sunnywang93/direg}{https://github.com/sunnywang93/direg}.}.
+In this section, a simple, novel simulator for a class of bivariate anisotropic processes is described.
+The simulator, along with the other algorithms, are implemented in the \textbf{R} package \texttt{direg}\footnote{Freely accessible at \href{https://github.com/sunnywang93/direg}{https://github.com/sunnywang93/direg}.}.
+This is followed by numerical experiments and an illustration on a real data set.